Gangs

 An investigator will be assigned to work with you.
 You will be asked to appear at Police Headquarters, 1401 Broadway, and be asked to produce picture identification.

-In the event that your child is already involved in judicial proceedings that could result in a criminal conviction or a declaration where they could be made a ward of the court, SDPD cannot provide this service until directed to do so by the proper judicial officer.
+If your child is already involved in judicial proceedings that could result in a criminal conviction or a declaration that they could be made a ward of the court, SDPD cannot provide this service until directed to do so by the proper judicial officer.

 We recognize the potential of your child being injured, incarcerated or killed is increased with gang association and the criminal activity involved with gangs.
 As a concerned and responsible parent, you are strongly encouraged to contact the San Diego Police Department to discuss your child’s gang involvement, our procedures, and the potential impact gang membership may have on your child.

-Your involvement as a parent can be the most important factor in eliminating the negative influence of gangs in the life of your child.
+Your involvement as a parent can be the most important factor in eliminating gangs' negative influence on your child.

 In accordance with Penal Code 186.34, prior to a local law enforcement agency designating a person as a suspected gang member in a shared gang database, or submitting a document to the Attorney General’s office for the purpose of designating a person in a shared gang database, or otherwise identifying the person in a shared gang database, the local law enforcement agency shall provide written notice to the person, and shall, if the person is under 18 years of age, provide written notice to the person and his or her parent or guardian, of the designation and the basis for the designation, unless providing that notification would compromise an active criminal investigation or compromise the health or safety of the minor.